There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 - Find a squat rack and place the barbell at about chest height.
 Add the desired number of weight plates.
 If there are any safety bars adjust them to the right height.

-- Stand under the barbell, push your shoulders up so that the barbell rests on your higher back, and hold it there with your hands.
+- Stand under the barbell, push your shoulders up so that the barbell rests on your upper back, and hold the barbell there with your hands.

 - Unrack the barbell and take a few steps back so that you have room to squat.
 Stand up straight with your feet at more or less shoulder width.

 - Tilt your upper body forward as far as is comfortable with a good posture (but not farther than a horizontal line).
 At the same time bend your knees a small amount.

 - Return to the position in step 3 in a controlled motion.

 - Rerack the barbell after your desired number of repetitions.

 The good morning may look similar to the classic leg exercise named the back squat but you go a lot less through your knees.